Frequently Asked Questions: Licensing

 No, pursuant to section 1201.102(c) of the Occupations Code an individual that holds a retailer’s license or broker’s license, or is a related person of such a licensee is not required to apply for a salesperson’s license.
 A “Related Person” means a person who directly or indirectly participates in management or policy decisions under section 1201.003 of the Occupations Code.
 The owner of the company with a retailer license would just need to ensure that he was listed on the application for license as a “related person”.

 Can a retailer rebuild a salvaged home?

-Under section 1201.101(e) of the Occupations Code a person may not repair, rebuild, or otherwise alter a salvaged manufactured home unless the person holds a rebuilder’s or retailer’s license.
-Either licensee can rebuild a salvaged home as long as they notify the Texas Department of housing and Community Affairs, Manufactured Housing Division (Department) in writing before rebuilding begins providing all information required under title 10, section 80.36(b) of the Texas Administrative Code.
+Under section 1201.101(e) of the Occupations Code a person may not repair, rebuild, or otherwise alter a salvaged manufactured home unless the person holds a retailer’s license.
+A Licensed retailer can rebuild a salvaged home as long as they notify the Texas Department of housing and Community Affairs, Manufactured Housing Division (Department) in writing before rebuilding begins providing all information required under title 10, section 80.36(b) of the Texas Administrative Code.